TokenMix Research Lab · 2026-04-29

 Is Claude API cheaper than GPT-5.5 in 2026?

-Anthropic kept the rate card flat across the 4.5/4.6/4.7 generation.
-The catch is the new tokenizer in 4.7 may use up to 35% more tokens for the same input text, which raises effective cost per English word even though the rate-per-token is unchanged.
+Anthropic kept the rate card flat across the 4.5/4.6/4.7/4.8 generation.
+Opus 4.8 adds Fast Mode at $10/$50 (2.5x output speed) and a 4x reduction in code-flaw rate, but the standard mode rate is unchanged.
+The catch is the tokenizer change (introduced in 4.7, carried to 4.8) may use up to 35% more tokens for the same input text, which raises effective cost per English word even though the rate-per-token is unchanged.

 What is the cheapest Claude model in 2026?